Bayesian nonparametric analysis for the detection of spikes in noisy calcium imaging data: Allen Brain Observatory data analysis

 The observed fluorescence trace is shown with a continuous black line in Figure~\ref{fig:y}.
 Different shaded backgrounds indicate the types of visual stimuli.
 Using the notation introduced in the previous Sections, $J=4$ with $j=1, 2, 3$ corresponding to static grating, natural scene, and natural movie, respectively and $j=4$ indicating no stimulus presence.

-We ran the MCMC algorithm of Section \ref{s:posterior_inference} using the same prior specification of Section \ref{s:model} for 10{,}000 iterations discarding the first 7000 iterations as burn-in and keeping one iteration every two to improve mixing.
+We ran the MCMC algorithm of Section \ref{s:posterior_inference} using the same prior specification of Section \ref{s:model} for 15{,}000 iterations discarding the first 7{,}000 iterations as burn-in and keeping one iteration every four to improve mixing.
 Visual inspection of the traceplots and Geweke diagnostics showed no issues with convergence.
 The superimposed light line in Figure~\ref{fig:y} represents the estimated neuronal activity in terms of the inferred amplitude $A_t$, i.e. removing the measurement errors and the result of the accumulation of calcium from the previous spikes.
-Here and henceforth, we identified the presence of a spike if the proportion of non-zero $A_t$'s over all MCMC iterations was greater than 60\%.
+Here and henceforth, we identified the presence of a spike if the posterior probability of a spike at time $t$, say $PPS_t$, estimated by the proportion of non-zero $A_t$'s over all MCMC iterations, was greater than $\kappa=75.5\%$.
+This threshold allows us to control the (estimated) Bayesian false discovery rate at the pre-set value 0.05, that is $\kappa$ solves the equation $\operatorname{FDR}\left(\kappa\right)=\frac{\sum_{t=1}^{T}\left(1-\mathrm{PPS}_{t}\right) I_{\left(\mathrm{PPS}_{t}>\kappa\right)}}{ \left.\sum_{t=1}^{T} I_{\left(\mathrm{PPS}_{t}>\kappa\right.}\right)}=0.05$.
+For more details, we refer to \citet{newton2004} and \citet{Muller07}.
+See also \citet{SunReich2015} for a discussion with dependent hypotheses.
 As already mentioned in the Introduction, in calcium imaging it is of interest studying the distribution of the spikes in response to each experimental stimulus, and identifying similarities and differences in these distributions across stimuli.

 We start by investigating the presence of similarities in the neuronal response to different types of visual stimuli.
 This corresponds to analyzing the clustering of the spike distributions induced by the proposed fCAM.
 The model clusters together the groups corresponding to the natural scene and natural movie stimuli with high posterior probability, while the static grating stimulus and the absence of stimuli are assigned to two separate distributional clusters.
 In other terms, the neuron appears to show similar neuronal responses in the natural scene and natural movie stimuli whereas the responses appear distinctly different under the other two conditions.